kaygar86/Election_Analysis/README.md

 - The winner of the election was:
     - Diana Degette, who received 73.8% of the vote and 272,892 votes

+## Print Formatted Results
-Our code included formatting with dashes and new lines that resulted in the following being printed to the terminal and a text file.
+Our final task was to print the results formatted with dashes and new lines to make it easy to read.
+The code formatting resulted in the following being printed to the terminal and written to a text file election_analysis.txt.

-## Terminal Print
+## Terminal
 ![Terminal results](https://user-images.githubusercontent.com/66224990/166069124-5404da2c-8ff7-425c-99ff-6733ad77a753.png)

-## Text File Print
+## Text File
 ![Text file results](https://user-images.githubusercontent.com/66224990/166069154-4c01c12b-9937-4255-9b3a-867f10c2cbd9.png)

 # Challenge Summary
-Our analysis was for a congressional seat for state of Colorado, which had 3 candidates and 3 counties in the district.
-The script we used to find the candidate and to find the county analysis was identical, therefore we could change the candidate and county variables to complete an analysis for any type of election.
+Our analysis was for a congressional seat for state of Colorado, which had 3 candidates that voters from 3 counties voted on.
+The script we used to find the winning candidate and the largest voting county was identical, therefore we could change the candidate and county variables to complete an analysis for any type of election.
+Here are 2 ways we could modify the code to suit a different election:
-## Change the administrative district
-We could change the county variable to any other type of population sector, for example: city, province, state, country, etc.
+- Change the administrative district: We could change the county variable to any other type of population sector.
+	-For example: city, province, state, country, etc.
-## Change the voter choices
-We could change the candidate variable to another list of options being voted on, for example: propositions, measures, bills, etc.
+- Change the voter choices: We could change the candidate variable to another list of options being voted on.
+	- For example: propositions, measures, bills, etc.